alexkmj/login-application/README.md

 is a popular internationalization framework for React.js.
 However, I did not use this framework because I wanted to keep the application as simple as possible.

-The way it works is by using the `Trans` component from `react-i18next` with the `t` function.
 The `t` function wraps the text that needs to be translated.
 The `t` function can take in a string or a string and the namespace.
 The namespace are the context of the string.
 If no namespace is provided, the default namespace is used.

 ## Others